Blind Husbands: Background

-Though never one of Griffith’s inner circle, von Stroheim apprenticeship imbued him with the director’s—his obsession with linking settings with his players character development.
-The “fussy perfectionism” and attention to detail displayed by von Stroheim in his own films is a legacy of Griffith’s profound influence.
+Though never one of Griffith's inner circle, von Stroheim's apprenticeship imbued him with the director's—his obsession with linking settings with his player's character development.
+The “fussy perfectionism” and attention to detail displayed by von Stroheim in his own films is a legacy of Griffith's profound influence.

 With the United States’ entry into the First World War in 1917 against Germany, the Hollywood studios and distributors became anxious about presenting audiences with “Teutonic” figures.
-Von Stroheim name was dropped from cast billings, then he was discharged entirely from Douglas Fairbank’s production company.
-When the studios turned to pro-American, pro-war and anti-German propaganda films, opportunities arose for actors who could convincingly portray Prussian military villains.
+Von Stroheim's name was dropped from cast billings, then he was discharged entirely from Douglas Fairbank's production company.
+When the studios turned to pro-American, pro-war, and anti-German propaganda films, opportunities arose for actors who could convincingly portray Prussian military villains.
 Von Stroheim “took advantage of his looks, name and reputation, and carved out a new career as a professional Hun.”

-As an expert in German military uniforms and paraphernalia, Von Stroheim returned to Paramount Pictures to serve as advisor to D. W. Griffith on Hearts of the World and at Famous Players-Lasky on The Hun Within, both 1918.
+As an expert in German military uniforms and paraphernalia, Von Stroheim returned to Paramount Pictures to serve as an advisor to D. W. Griffith on Hearts of the World and at Famous Players–Lasky on The Hun Within, both 1918.

 When von Stroheim was hired by Universal Studios to star in The Heart of Humanity (1918) opposite Dorothy Phillips, he came prepared to contribute his “eagerness and proficiency” to every aspect of the production.
-Possessing directorial expertise acquired under Griffith’s influence, Von Stroheim “honestly felt himself to be Griffith’s true heir.”
+Possessing directorial expertise acquired under Griffith's influence, Von Stroheim “honestly felt himself to be Griffith’s true heir.”
 His inflammatory portrayal of Prussian lieutenant Eric von Eberhard, von Stroheim made his screen image notorious to the American public, particularly a scene in which he snatches an infant from its cradle and casts it from a two-story window.